BirdeeHub/make_minesweeper_tutorial/app/README.md

 **Attention:** Is it better?
 No it's worse.

-    - If you open 1 jar many times, there will be no issue
+    - If you open 1 jar many times, there will be no issue (even if it crashes, which it won't.
+As long as the overwriter program continues running, it will save.
+Otherwise, open and close game to fix save.)
     - If you open 2 different versions of the jar,
-        - the first jar opened will recieve new scores from both files, and the original scores it contained.
+        - the first jar to be closed will recieve new scores from both files, and the original scores from the first jar that was opened.
-        - the second jar opened will keep its original scores, but it will not recieve any new scores.
+        - the second jar to be closed will keep its original scores, but it will not recieve any new scores.
+        - If you didnt update the scores file, either by new highscore, or delete, nothing will happen.

 But its also significantly cooler in my opinion.
 Also I used swing so I can't easily use GraalVM to make a true native version so I settled on making it interesting.